boilertown/create-boilertown/CONTRIBUTING.md

   ```

 - Commit your changes.
 - Open a pull request and wait for approval.
+All pull requests must be made to the `main` branch.